 Unfortunately, there is another form of devastation happening in the chocolate industry: Most cocoa farmers live in poverty.
 "On the ground in Africa, three to four million cocoa farmers aren't making enough money to feed themselves," says McCollum.
 Most of these farmers aren't paid by chocolate companies directly.
 Instead, their income comes from the aforementioned opaque system of middlemen, who collect their beans to reach volume they can then sell to large chocolate manufacturers.
 Even when the price of cocoa is regulated by, say, the African government, each step in the chain dilutes the farmers' profit.
 And in most cases, no one is guaranteeing a fair initial cut to farmers at the bottom of the pyramid.

 Cocoa farming is also known for being heavy in child labor.
-In fact, Antoine Ambert, senior director of innovation and sustainability at Alter Eco, a Fair Trade chocolate company, says it is one of the biggest problems in the chocolate industry.
+In fact, Antoine Ambert, senior director of innovation and sustainability at Alter Eco, a Fair Trade chocolate company (and one of our top picks of best vegan chocolate), says it is one of the biggest problems in the chocolate industry.
 Poor farmers who can't afford to eat also can't afford to send their kids to school, because what they need (more than an educated child) is an extra set of hands on the farm.
 Poor children from non-farming families are often sent away from home to West African farms in order to help provide for their families, too.

 This work is treacherous.
 These children use machetes to cut down the cocoa, they work with harmful chemicals such as pesticides, and they do the labor of carrying loads much too heavy for their small bodies.